jlafer/flexsim-lib/README.md

   - The `center` property object has been given a new key: `agentsPhone`.
 This is a Twilio phone number used to simulate the speech of agents during phone calls.
 This phone must be provisioned in the target Twilio project.
 ### 0.0.17
 - Added the getDimInstanceValue function.
+### 0.0.19
+- Refactored to remove the dimension instance concept
+- Removed the getDimInstanceValue function.
+### 0.0.26
+- Many fixes for bugs caused by removing dimension instances and adding parent to dimension.